vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

         - There is a risk of data duplication, especially when extracting data from another database.
         - Users need to be cautious and verify data when using Web tables.

-Understanding and using these features and mechanisms effectively can ensure optimal data loading and management within the Cloudberry Database.
+Understanding and using these features and mechanisms effectively can ensure optimal data loading and management within the Apache Cloudberry.

 ## What's next

-In this tutorial, you learned how to load data into Cloudberry Database.
+In this tutorial, you learned how to load data into Apache Cloudberry.
 You learned about the different loading mechanisms and how to use them.
 You also learned how to use the `gpload` utility to load data.
 Finally, you learned how to create and load fact tables.
-You can now move on to the next tutorial, [Lesson 5: Queries and Performance Tuning](./101-5-queries-and-performance-tuning), to learn about query performance tuning in Cloudberry Database.
+You can now move on to the next tutorial, [Lesson 5: Queries and Performance Tuning](./101-5-queries-and-performance-tuning), to learn about query performance tuning in Apache Cloudberry.

 Other tutorials: